nickdanis/nickdanis.github.io/publist.md

 - Danis, Nick, Jeffrey Heinz and Adam Jardine.
 2018.
 [How constraints refer to nothing: The correct notion of substructure for phonology](/assets/posters/danis-et-al2018-lsa-poster.pdf).
 Poster that was present at the 2018 LSA.
 - Danis, Nick.
 2018.
 A theory of cross-category agreement and new evidence for unified place features.
 Poster that never made it to the 2018 LSA due to inclement weather.
 See the AMP 2018 version.
 - Danis, Nick.
 2017.
 [Phonetics of Yoruba vowel deletion: durational evidence for hidden structure](/assets/posters/danis2017-acal48-poster.pdf).
 ACAL 48, Indiana University.
 March 30-April 2, 2017.
 Poster.

+## Student Work

+* Calhoun, Adrianna.
+2021.
+Invisible Issues: Exploring the Unspoken Rift Between the Black Community and the Field of Speech-Language Pathology.
+Senior honor's thesis, Washington University in St. Louis. (reader)
+* Goldberg, Jack.
+2021.
+Phonological treatment of affricates in Yiddish and segmental analysis.
+Poster presented at CULC 15. (directed study adisor)
+* Zhang, Yutong.
+2021.
+A phonological analysis of the word-borrowing process in Volapük.
+Senior honor's thesis, Washington University in St. Louis. (primary advisor)
+* Goldberg, Jack.
+2020.
+Phonological treatment of affricates in Yiddish.
+Poster presented at Midphon 25. (directed study advisor)